spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

     link: docs/scos/user/back-office-user-guides/page.version/merchandising/discount/creating-cart-rules.html
 ---

-This guide describes how to create a voucher.
+This guide describes how to create a *voucher*.

 Vouchers are codes that customers can redeem during checkout.
 Voucher codes are grouped into pools to apply logic to multiple vouchers at once.
 You can generate a single voucher to be used by multiple customers or a pool of dedicated one-time per-customer voucher codes.